spxbhuhb/z2-pre/doc/adaptive/bits/accessBinding.md

 # Access Binding

-`AdaptiveAccessBinding` parameters paired with selector functions are transformed by the compiler plugin to provide metadata about the accessed state variable.
+`AdaptiveStateVariableBinding` parameters paired with selector functions in the rendering are transformed by the compiler plugin to provide metadata about the accessed state variable.

 The accessor function may decide what to do based on the metadata.
 This makes it possible to use the proper view for a state variable automatically.